 Irina Voyce is the Administrative Assistant for OSC.
 She provides office support for OSC, the Upper Salmon Basin Watershed Program, Clearwater Focus Program, and is involved with communications projects for wildlife conservation and habitat restoration.
 Irina joined OSC in August of 2014.
 Prior to OSC, Irina received a bachelor’s degree in Communication from Boise State University and worked in the local media.

 Salmon Office - Upper Salmon Basin Watershed Program

-Adair Muth joined OSC as a project planner for the Upper Salmon Basin Watershed Program in April 2014.
-Prior to working for OSC, Adair worked as a community relations planner for King County in Seattle.
-Her education background includes a B.S. in Ecology and Conservation Biology and a B.A. in Spanish from the University of Idaho.
+Chris Gaughan joined OSC as a Project Planner for the Upper Salmon Basin Watershed Program in June 2018.
+Prior to working for OSC, Chris worked as a wildlife biologist for the Idaho Department of Fish and Game in Salmon.
+His educational background includes a M.S. in Wildlife Biology and B.S. in Geography from Montana State University.

 Moscow Office - Clearwater Focus Program

 Janet Hohle serves OSC as manager of the Clearwater Focus Program which implements a portion of the Northwest Power and Conservation Council’s Columbia River Basin Fish and Wildlife Program.
 The Focus Program is to enhance and restore anadromous fish habitat in the Clearwater River subbasin.
 Janet joined OSC in June 2010 following 13 years of service to the Idaho Soil Conservation Commission.
 Prior to working in Idaho, Janet was employed by the Colville Confederated Tribes in Washington State as a geologist and manager for 13 years and the State of Oregon for two years as a mineral development planning specialist.